-If they have a some students who are becoming active in the things for God, they are very likely motivated to continue.
+If they have a group of students who are becoming active in the things for God, very likely they are motivated to continue.
 When you discuss the answers to the question "Are you ready to continue?" maybe somebody is not ready.
 "Oh, it was so difficult, I want to quit."
-But he hears other testimonies, and he says, "Uh, I didn't do this."
-Or "My students weren't prepared."
-Or "Oh, that's why it is not working."
-And through your group discussion he sees others who like it: he is successful, she is happy, "Well, what's wrong with me?
+But he hears other testimonies and he says, "Uh, I didn't do this."
+Or, "My students weren't prepared."
+Or, "Oh, that's why it is not working."
+And through the group discussion he sees others who like it: he is successful, she is happy, "Well, what's wrong with me?
 Maybe I should continue, too."
-You get a lot more motivation from the comments of other people than if you the coach would lead this meeting yourself.
+You get a lot more motivation from the comments of other people than if you would lead this meeting yourself.